physionetchallenges/physionetchallenges.github.io/2019/index.md

 Entries should be submitted through the new cloud submission system for the official phase of the Challenge.
 Please see [here](https://docs.google.com/document/d/1-YCLmie2_1gM4FrpBaSfkhYt8xpYghs8l2vbPemODkw/edit) for detailed instructions.

-Given a table of clinical measurements (columns) over time (rows), your entry must report the risk of sepsis (a real number) and a binary sepsis prediction (0 or 1) at each hour of a patient's clinical record using the current and past (but not future) data for the patient (see the [Data Description section](##data_description)).
+Given a table of clinical measurements (columns) over time (rows), your entry must report the risk of sepsis (a real number) and a binary sepsis prediction (0 or 1) at each hour of a patient's clinical record using the current and past (but not future) data for the patient (see the [Data Description section](#data_description)).
 Please note that we have shifted the sepsis labels in the training data **ahead** by six hours (see the [Challenge Data section](#data)), so we are effectively asking participants to predict sepsis six hours early.
 We will repeat this process for $$k = 1, 2, \dots, N$$ hours, where $$N$$ is the number of hours in a given patient's recording, and for each patient in the test set.
-Please see the [sample prediction and evaluation code"](https://github.com/physionetchallenges/) for details.
+Please see the [sample prediction and evaluation code](https://github.com/physionetchallenges/) for details.

 ## <a name="data_description"></a>Data Description